Dara-e Hazara

 Dara-e Hazara (دره هزاره) also known as Darae Hazara or Hazara Valley is the historical name of a region that today is divided into two separate districts: Abshar and Darah in Panjshir Province, Afghanistan.
 In the past, this region was known as the "Valley of the Hazaras" due to the significant presence of the Hazara people.
 It has been referred to by this name in various local and historical sources.

-Geographic Location
+Location

-The region in question is located in eastern Afghanistan, along the beautiful Panjshir Valley, and geographically forms part of the mountainous Hindu Kush range.
+The region is located in eastern Afghanistan, along the beautiful Panjshir Valley, and geographically forms part of the mountainous Hindu Kush range.
 The two current districts—Abshar and Darah—branch off from the northern areas of the main Panjshir Valley.